gustavoferreirads/mini-trello-python-backend/README.md

 This is the backend component of a Trello clone project, a task management application similar to Trello.

-It is built using Flask in conjunction with Graphene for GraphQL support, FastAPI for high-performance API routes, and DynamoDB for scalable and flexible data storage.
+It is built using Flask in conjunction with Graphene for GraphQL support, Flask, and DynamoDB for scalable and flexible data storage.
 Docker is used to encapsulate the environment and run a local instance of DynamoDB.

 ## Technologies Used

 - **Flask**: A lightweight WSGI web application framework in Python that's easy to get started with but powerful enough for production use.
 - **Graphene**: A Python library for building GraphQL APIs, making it simple to define the data schema and resolve queries.
-- **FastAPI**: A modern, fast web framework for building APIs with Python 3.7+, with automatic data validation and interactive API documentation.
 - **DynamoDB**: A NoSQL database offered by Amazon Web Services that provides quick and predictable performance with seamless scalability.
 - **Docker**: A platform for developing, shipping, and running applications in isolated containers, allowing for easy deployment and scaling.